-When you speak to German winemakers about Pinot Noir, aka Spätburgunder, they sooner or later evoke Riesling.
-The two varieties are counterparts when it comes to the expression of place.
+When you speak to German winemakers about Pinot Noir, aka Spätburgunder, it’s only a matter of time before they evoke Riesling.
+The two varieties are two sides of the same coin when it comes to the expression of place.

 One young Pinot Noir winemaker in Franconia is using Riesling as his benchmark.
-He wants Spätburgunder to find its own, German, identity; looking at the way Riesling is made is providing his inspiration.
+He wants Spätburgunder to find its own, German, identity; looking at the way Riesling is made provides his inspiration.

 Benedikt Baltes is a tall, burly man with a booming voice and a habit of gesticulating with his (enormous) hands.
 He is a man of the land; his great-grandfather was a founding member of one of Germany’s oldest co-operatives in the Ahr valley, which is historic Pinot Noir country.
 In 2010, with an investor, Baltes bought an 11ha estate in Klingenberg, Franken.
 Here, in another historic Pinot spot, Spätburgunder thrives on the iron-red, poor soils of Buntsandstein, or coloured sandstone.
 Since then he has worked steadily to hone his style and thoughts.
 There is no received wisdom he hasn’t challenged.

 His wines are the expression of an elegant, new Germany.
 A double magnum of 2010 Blanc de Noir, a Spätburgunder vinified as still, white wine, shimmers with precision, concentration and vivid freshness.
 It is waxy, salty; in a blind tasting I’d put it down as mature Chablis.
 So much for context.

 “I have learned at least, at least, as much about Spätburgunder from our own work with very high-grade blanc de noirs and Riesling estates as I have from top Pinot estates,” he says.